aimacode/aima-python/README.md

 ## New and Improved Algorithms

 - Implement functions that were in the third edition of the book but were not yet implemented in the code.
-Check the [list of pseudocode algorithms (pdf)](http://aima.cs.berkeley.edu/algorithms.pdf) to see what's missing.
+Check the [list of pseudocode algorithms (pdf)](https://github.com/aimacode/pseudocode/blob/master/algorithms.pdf) to see what's missing.
 - As we finish chapters for the new fourth edition, we will share the new pseudocode in the [`aima-pseudocode`](https://github.com/aimacode/aima-pseudocode) repository, and describe what changes are necessary.
 We hope to have a `algorithm-name.md` file for each algorithm, eventually; it would be great if contributors could add some for the existing algorithms.
-- Create a `.ipynb` notebook, and give examples of how to use the code.
+- Give examples of how to use the code in the `.ipynb` file.

 # Style Guide